Best AI Agents for Marketing Agencies in 2025

 4. Gumloop: No-Code AI Agent Creation

-Positioning: Gumloop offers a no-code platform for building marketing agents that connect to various SaaS tools, focusing on automation and workflow stitching.
+Positioning: Gumloop provides a visual, no-code platform for building marketing solutions that connect to various SaaS tools, focusing on automating complex tasks and workflow stitching.

 Strengths: